Nirmata/cluster-policies/README.md

 # cluster-policies
-Sample policies for deploying Kubernetes clusters
+Sample policies for deploying Kubernetes clusters.

+These policies can be added by creating a new policy and applying the yaml directly in the Nirmata UI.